elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 ## JSON demystified
-Let's start with a brief summary on what is JSON and how we’ve been using it on Apple platforms.
+Let's start with a brief summary on what is JSON and how we’ve been using it on Apple's platforms.

 ### When, why and how JSON was born
 JSON was popularised by [Douglas Crockford](http://crockford.com) in 2001 as a format to transmit data between programs.
-It was developed as a subset of the JavaScript-based syntax defined in the standard [ECMA-262](http://www.ecma-international.org/publications/standards/Ecma-262.htm).
+It was developed as a subset of the JavaScript syntax defined in (~~the standard~~) [ECMA-262](http://www.ecma-international.org/publications/standards/Ecma-262.htm).
 Intended to be a replacement for the complexity of XML, it quickly gained adoption because of its simplicity.
 You can [listen to the story](https://www.youtube.com/watch?v=kc8BAR7SHJI) by the man himself.

-So despite what a lot of people think, there is actually a JSON standard:
+So despite what a lot of people think, (there is actually a JSON standard/JSON has been standardized):

 * [RFC 4627](https://tools.ietf.org/html/rfc4627), written by Douglas Crockford on 2006.
 He basically formalised the syntax that was originally published in [json.org](http://json.org) in 2002.
-* [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf), released on 2013.
-The standard was officially defined, consolidating the syntax for producing JSON text.
+* [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf), released in 2013. _*The standard was officially defined*_, consolidating the syntax for producing JSON text.
 * [RFC 7158](https://tools.ietf.org/html/rfc7158) and [RFC 7159](https://tools.ietf.org/html/rfc7159), released on 2013 and 2014 respectively.
-It clarified and proposed a set of best practices to avoid interoperability problems.
+These clarified and proposed a set of best practices to avoid interoperability problems. [^RFC 7159 obsoletes 7158&4627]

 The syntax specification is the same in all documents.
 The only difference is that the RFCs go a little bit further by including operational aspects, like the reserved MIME type (`application/json`) or the preferred text encoding (UTF-8).